jamesAlhassan/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 6-cap_string.c - a function that capitalizes all words of a string.

 100-rot13.c - a function that encodes a string using rot13.

+101-print_number.c - a function that prints an integer.